Get a free, no obligation personal loan quote with rates as low as 9.99%

 *This post was created in collaboration with Mortgage Maestro.

-Although the country’s mortgage delinquency rate is at an all-time low of 14%, the Bank of Canada (BoC) raised its interest rates by 0.25-bps in July of 2023.
-This marks the 10th increase since March of 2022, leading to an overnight rate of 5% (up from 0.25% less than 1 year ago), which is bad news for a lot of homeowners out there.
+Although the country’s mortgage delinquency rate is at an all-time low of 14%, the Bank of Canada (BoC) dipped its interest rates by 0.50-bps in October 2024, which now sits at 3.75%.
+This is good news for a lot of homeowners out there.

 Read this to learn more about how mortgage defaults are going to affect Canada’s financial and economic conditions in the coming months.